ketamean/CSC10008_gmail-remote-control/README.md

 - 22127254 - [Truong Nguyen Hien Luong](https://github.com/gnoulh)

 ## About this project
+- This project is an application that helps you to request server to some certain tasks and then receive responses.
+The process of sending and receiving package are supported by Gmail.
 ### Introduction
 - Client: sends commands via Google Mail to server, then receives and donwloads response to local computer.
 - Server: reads mails from clients, processes and returns the result to them.